zalando/skipper/docs/operation/operation.md

     -max-header-bytes int
         set MaxHeaderBytes for http server connections (default 1048576)

+## TCP LIFO

+Skipper implements now controlling the maximum incoming TCP client connections.
+This is an experimental feature.

+The purpose of the mechanism is to prevent Skipper requesting more memory than available in case of too many concurrent connections, especially in an autoscaling deployment setup, in those case when the scaling is not fast enough to follow sudden connection spikes.

+This solution relies on a listener implementation combined with a LIFO queue.
+It allows only a limited number of connections being handled concurrently, defined by the max concurrency configuration.
+When the max concurrency limit is reached, the new incoming client connections are stored in a queue.
+When an active (accepted) connection is closed, the most recent pending connection from the queue will be accepted.
+When the queue is full, the oldest pending connection is closed and dropped, and the new one is inserted into the queue.

+The feature can be enabled with the `-enable-tcp-queue` flag.
+The maximum concurrency can bet set with the `-max-tcp-listener-concurrency` flag, or, if this flag is not set, then Skipper tries to infer the maximum accepted concurrency from the system by reading the /sys/fs/cgroup/memory/memory.limit_in_bytes file.
+In this case, it uses the average expected per request memory requirement, which can be set with the `-expected-bytes-per-request` flag.

+Note that the automatically inferred limit may not work as expected in an environment other than cgroups v1.

 ## OAuth2 Tokeninfo

 OAuth2 filters integrate with external services and have their own